-- To regulate the size of fishing nets that is being used for inshore fishing. - Discourage the use of fish nets on the reef - Eliminate the use of fish poisons
+- To regulate the size of fishing nets used for inshore fishing; - Discourage the use of fish nets on the reef; - Eliminate the use of fish poisons.

 Action 1.3: Integrate appropriate traditional fishing and management practices with modern management methods as a means of effectively managing stocks, and educate people in their use.